ShekinahMaxwell/Azure_NetworkComputing/README.md

 <img width="1435" alt="04" src="https://github.com/user-attachments/assets/204173e2-d96c-4d8f-8a29-40f978136509">
 </p>
 <p>
 You have just created your first resource group.
 Congratulations!
+Next we will create our virtual network and our first virtual machine.
 </p>
 <br />
 <!----------------Step 2: Create Virtual Machine 1 and 2------------------->